lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 Shared Lily modules and Lily packages are used by other developers, so their public APIs should be especially clear.

-A public function should make it easy to understand:
+A public function should make it straightforward to understand:

 - what the function does
 - what each important parameter means